Manuel Palacios: Career

 He made his debut on 31 August 2014 against C.D.
-Trofense., adding over thirty caps throughout his first season, seeing the club relegated.
+Trofense, adding over thirty caps throughout his first season, seeing the club relegated.

 In 2019, Palacios joined FC Anyang in the Korean K League 2 on loan from Atlético Huila.
 After a great season at FC Anyang, Palacio was transferred to K League 1 giants Pohang Steelers for the 2020–2021 season.

 In 2022 March, after playing for 1 match and scoring 1 goal for Pohang Steelers, he moved to Seongnam FC.

+On 8 April 2023, Palacios joined Chinese Super League club Chengdu Rongcheng.

+On 17 February 2025, Palacios joined another Chinese Super League club Wuhan Three Towns.